BS in Computer Science, Tufts University, 2000

-He also holds the position of Research Assistant Professor within the Department of Computer Science at Tufts University.
+He also holds the position of Research Associate Professor within the Department of Computer Science at Tufts University.

 Within the CEEO, Ethan oversees several research and development projects around educational technology and incorporating them into formal and informal educational environments.
 These include:

 - InterLACE (Interactive Learning and Collaboration Environment), developing new digital tools and interfaces for supporting collaborative learning

 - Dr. E's Challenges, a sets of online challenges

 - Touch Tables in Education, exploring the use of large-format multi-touch surfaces for educational applications